nik1360/CheerApp/README.md

 # CheerApp
+University project for the Software Engineering course (University of Pavia).

+INSTALLATION:
 - Install MySQL Server, MySQL Workbench and the Python connector.
   - During the configuation of the server create an account (usr: CheerApp pwd:Cheer4pp).
 - Open MySQL Workbench, create a connection and (call it CheerApp) using the user created before.